-Back in my lowfat eating days, I used to eat a lot of veggie burgers to limit the amount of red meat in my diet.
+Back in my lowfat eating days in the 1990s, I used to eat a lot of veggie burgers to limit the amount of red meat in my diet.
 Thankfully, those days are but a distant memory!

 Despite my regular consumption of grassfed burgers, I must admit that I still have a bit of a penchant for a good quality veggie burger.Â